dortania/Getting-Started-With-ACPI/Universal/dmar-methods/manual.md

 :::

-### Dropping DMAR Table
+### Dropping the DMAR Table

-To get started, you will need to prepare your `config.plist` for deleting or "dropping" the DMAR table.
+Now you will need to prepare your `config.plist` for deleting or "dropping" the DMAR table.
 This is done in the `ACPI->Delete` section.

 ::: tip Delete Code